- Open enrollment for 2022 coverage in Nebraska runs from November 1, 2021 through January 15, 2022.

 - For 2021, after the American Rescue Plan was enacted, he qualifies for a subsidy of $875/month.
 15 of the 22 plans are still free, and the other seven range from $62/month to $155/month.

-For perspective, average unsubsidized premiums in Nebraska’s exchange are much higher than the national average, at $765/month in 2020 (down from $866/month in 2019), versus $595/month across all states that use HealthCare.gov.
-In Nebraska, 95% of exchange enrollees receive premium subsidies (versus a nationwide average of 86%), but the lower premiums and additional competition in 2020 were no doubt beneficial for enrollees who weren’t subsidy-eligible (many people who weren’t subsidy-eligible in prior years are eligible for a subsidy in 2021 and 2022, due to the American Rescue Plan’s temporary elimination of the “subsidy cliff”).
+For perspective, average unsubsidized premiums in Nebraska’s exchange were much higher than the national average, at $715/month in 2021 (down from $866/month in 2019), versus $575/month across all states that use HealthCare.gov.
+In Nebraska, 94% of exchange enrollees were receiving premium subsidies in early 2021 (versus a nationwide average of 86%).
+That was prior to the American Rescue Plan, and many people who weren’t previously subsidy-eligible are eligible for a subsidy in 2022 due to the American Rescue Plan’s temporary elimination of the “subsidy cliff”).

 Rate changes in prior years